isomerpages/govtech-gobusiness-main/index.md

 sections:
     - hero:
         title: Make business easier
-        subtitle: Bringing government businesses services and information into one place.
+        subtitle: Bringing government businesses services and information into one place, so it's easier to access a range of support options and understand the government requirements to start or grow a business in Singapore.
         background: /images/govassist-hero-banner.jpg
         button: Login
         url: https://www.google.com